m3irel3s/42_Push_swap/README.md

 - pa, pb – Push the top element from one stack to another.

-- ra, rb, rr – Rotate a stack upwards.
+- ra, rb, rr – The first element of the stack becomes the last one.

-- rra, rrb, rrr – Rotate a stack downwards.
+- rra, rrb, rrr – The last element of the stack becomes the first one.

+- ss, rr, rrr - Applies to both stacks in one instruction.

 **Chunk Sorting Approach:**